C++98 OOP: Inheritance and Polymorphism

 }

-};Now, the upper-layer protocol processing logic can be completely agnostic to whether the underlying hardware is UART or SPI:
+};Now, the upper-layer protocol handling logic can be completely agnostic to whether the underlying layer is UART or SPI:

 void send_command(CommunicationInterface& comm, const uint8_t* cmd, size_t len) {